-Students may borrow books for two weeks.
-It is important that all books are returned on time so that our resources are shared fairly.
-Items borrowed from the library are able to be returned at any time by using the returns chute.
+Students may borrow four books for two weeks.
+It is important that all books are returned on time and in good condition so that our resources can be shared fairly.
+Books borrowed from the library can be returned at any time via the returns chute located next to the entrance door.